Valerie Jarrett: Support for 2008 US presidential election

-Obama's election team and supporters, for example at the Philadelphia National Constitution Center speech, included Valerie Jarrett, David Plouffe and David Axelrod, all whom later joined him and First Lady Michelle Obama in the White House.
+Obama's election team and supporters, for example at the Philadelphia National Constitution Center speech, included Jarrett, David Plouffe and David Axelrod, all whom later joined him and First Lady Michelle Obama in the White House.

 Post-Obama administration

 Since leaving the White House, Jarrett has volunteered as a senior advisor to the Obama Foundation.

 She joined the board of directors of Ariel Investments, 2U, Inc., Lyft, Kennedy Center for the Performing Arts, Walgreens Boots Alliance, Ralph Lauren Corporation, Sweetgreen, and is a member of the Goldman Sachs One Million Black Women advisory council.

-She served as the co-chair of the United State of Women, chair of the Board of When We All Vote and Civic Nation, and a senior advisor to ATTN:.
+She was the co-chair of the United State of Women, chair of the Board of When We All Vote and Civic Nation, and a senior advisor to ATTN:.
 In January 2018 she became a distinguished senior fellow at the University of Chicago Law School.

 In July 2017 Jarrett signed a deal with Viking Press for her book titled Finding My Voice: My Journey to the West Wing and the Path Forward.
 It was published in 2019.

 In December 2020, following the announcement that Obama Foundation President Wally Adeyemo would be nominated to become Deputy Secretary of the Treasury, the Foundation announced that Jarrett would take over his duties on an interim basis until a successor can be found.
-Jarrett has served as chief executive officer of the Foundation since 2021 and is a member of the board of directors.
+Jarrett has been chief executive officer of the Foundation since 2021 and is a member of the board of directors.

+Awards and honors

+She was named by the governor of Illinois as a 2026 recipient of the Order of Lincoln, an award which recognizes "remarkable contributions to the betterment of humanity in or on behalf of the State of Illinois."